Accèder directement au contenu

 A : This depends on the level.

-– At L3 level, most courses are given in French, with a few in English.
+At the L3 level, most courses are given in French, with a few in English.

-– At M1 level, some courses are in English, some are normally in French but will switch to English as soon as it is required (i.e. if there is one non-French speaker among the audience).
+At the M1 and M2 levels, most courses are in English, some may be taught in French but will switch to English as soon as it is required (i.e. if there is one non-French speaker among the audience).

-To summarise : command of French is not necessary for Master students (although it may be useful outside the classroom).
+To summarize : command of French is not necessary for Master students (although it may be useful outside the classroom).
 English is required at all levels [9].

 Q : How much are the tuition fees ?